 The science behind this is relatively straightforward.
 We gain credibility amongst our peers when we have interesting and useful information to offer them.
 This reflects positively upon the person sharing the information in the eyes of their friend, while the person sharing feels good about themselves because they helped someone else.

 Educational videos capitalize on this because they tap into our innate desire to better ourselves and help our friends do the same.
-With over 60% of searches on YouTube beginning with the words, “How To,” and growth in searches containing that key phrase up 70% year on year, the demand for informative videos is clearly high and also growing.
+With searches containing “how to” up 70% year on year, the demand for informative videos is clearly high and also growing.

 How to Leverage Educational Content for Your Brand